Episode 4 - Beryllium, an Element of Success for the James Webb Space Telescope

 It's a big, exciting Materion world, from the cell phones in your hand to the satellites orbiting the Earth.
 We are all around you.
 Come inside Materion to meet the people and hear the stories about how we bring it all to life every single day.
 Join us as we talk to our subject matter experts about topics and trends that are truly changing the world.

 Okay, for the last 30 years, scientists and space nerds alike have been wowed by the beautiful and mysterious images that the Hubble Telescope has been beaming back to Earth from its vantage point 340 miles above.
 But in approximately 100 days, NASA will launch Hubble successor, the James Webb Space Telescope, where it will orbit a million miles from Earth and attempt to show scientists the dawn of the universe.
 Hi, everyone, I'm Marissa Milliron.
-And I'll be your host for this podcast, “Minds Over Materials”, and I'm joined today by two Materion team members who have been deeply involved with providing NASA some of the advanced materials from Materion that are part of this telescope and this technological leap into space.
-Welcome Keith Smith and Martyn Acreman from the Performance Alloys and Composites business.
+And I'll be your host for this podcast, “Minds Over Materials”, and I'm joined today by two Materion team members who have been deeply involved with providing NASA some of the Electronic Materials from Materion that are part of this telescope and this technological leap into space.
+Welcome Keith Smith and Martyn Acreman from the Performance Materials and Composites business.
 Welcome, everyone.
 So, to get started, Martyn, how did your involvement start with the James Webb Space Telescope?

 Okay, Marissa.
 So, in the interest of full disclosure, I was working for a fabricator when James Webb was really coming to life.
 And I was involved with Materion and working together as a very close team, trying to get our material selected for the James Webb Space Telescope and, but involved in much of the fabrication and the machining.
 So that will be my perspective for the discussion.
 Now, how did we get involved?
 Keith maybe going to talk about this, but there was actually a competition.
 So there was a program called AMSD, advanced mirror system demonstrator, that NASA placed two orders, one for ultra-low expansion glass, and one for beryllium.
 And we all worked together really, really hard, developed, you know, basically a new material.
 Convinced, you know, the team that beryllium was the right choice and brilliant one.
 So that was that was a great, great time to be part of the beryllium industry to be honest.